 You have to love the latest installment of Coca-Cola's Happiness Campaign—involving two vending machines on opposite sides of a sports stadium, where you can't get a Coke for yourself.
 But you can give one to a fan of the opposing team.
 Genius.

+THIS new app integrates digital and physical worlds with handwritten notes you can send via snail mail.
 Let's face it, it's print and snail mail when you want to send the very best, Hallmark or otherwise.
 Felt, the company behind this app, understands this - and looks to have delivered a very nice app just in time for this last holiday season.
 How might your brand use digital to pay off in physical?

 I'm digging this vision video from augmented reality player Metaio, which foresees a world where thermal heat scanning wearables enable users turn any surface into an interactive touch screen interface.
 Think of the implications for communications, and then think further.
 Gaming, mixed reality movies and shows, layered brand experiences.
 Entire environments and cross-reality social media, activated and annotated by a simple touch.
 How can your brand lead the way?

 Here's looking at you - in a whole new way.
 Sephora's Milan store has a new AR mirror that enables shoppers to try on makeup without applying anything.
 Live AR like this represents a compelling application of AR at retail - empowering the consumer to do what previously would have take a lot of time and tissues to even attempt.
 The tech, from ModiFace, looks to work quite well.
 For many other applications, be sure to pick up a copy of my book THE ON-DEMAND BRAND.

 Called a MirrorBox, this unit from DisplayMapper is billed as the "world's first" projection-mapped display unit for retail.
 Best of all - it works in daylight.
 And content updates are managed through a cloud-based interface.
 Perfect for many lifestyle goods brands.